snowch/ibm-analytics-engine-python/docs/index.rst

    apidocs

-This library is progressing rapidly, it is probably better to work with the latest code base install using:
+This library is progressing rapidly, it is probably better to work with the latest codebase install using:

 `pip install --upgrade git+https://github.com/snowch/ibm-analytics-engine-python@master`